area-of-people/fe-dev-assignment/README.md

 We are building a site for listing popular NPM libraries.
 The end-user would be a developer who wants to learn more about commonly used libraries and see some details about them.

+We explicitly left the expected end result a bit vague so you can show us your creativity and skills.

 We are most interested in how you structure your code and how you make it a nice user experience.

 Please spend no more than 2-3 hours on this assigment.